What pgmonkey Does Behind the Scenes

 async with pool_conn:, pgmonkey borrows a connection from the pool and returns it when the block exits.
 The pool itself stays open for reuse.
 Commits on clean exit, rolls back on exception. - atexit cleanup - All cached connections and pools are automatically closed when the process exits, via an

-atexithandler. - Thread-safe caching — The connection cache is protected by a threading lock, safe for multi-threaded sync applications.
+atexithandler. - Thread-safe caching - The connection cache is protected by a threading lock with double-check locking, safe for multi-threaded sync applications.

 Connection Recipes